cscwcu/workshops/success-in-computer-science/time_management.md

 #### 3.2.1 To-Do List

-Some people will prefer a todo list compared to a stricter calendar or planner.
+Some people will prefer a to-do list compared to a stricter calendar or planner.
 If you think you would find it easier to just have a simple arrangement of tasks you have to get done today, do that instead of strictly setting everything up!